Rabbi Meir Baal Haness’ Jewish Prayer for Lost Items

 Throughout the ages, each small town and shul had a tzedakah box dedicated l’ilui nishmas Rav Meir Baal Hanes For every prayer for lost objects recited, a coin would be deposited inside.
 Young and old, humble and prominent – all community members alike turned to the simple little tzedakah box in the shul in a time of need.
 Every village child could tell you how to find something you lost with prayer, and every coin subsequently placed inside had its own tale of origin to tell.
 Finally, when filled up, the box of donated monies would be sent to the needy in Israel.
 The tefillah for finding lost items which had been whispered over each coin thus literally helped the impoverished residents of the Holy Land find new life and light during even the most terrible decades of famine and want.
 Today, however, donating is as quick as searching “prayer for lost item” on Google; funds can be immediately processed and distributed as you say the words of the prayer for lost things.

 This lost items prayer thus continues to unite people from all walks of life and all areas of the world who now have the opportunity to tap into this powerful segulah through the Rebbe Meir Baal Haness tzedakah’s online platform.
+Every day, dozens of people search online using terms like “tefillah for lost objects,” “jewish prayer to find lost item,” and “tehillim for lost objects” – all seeking this ancient wisdom in modern times.
 Not just that: even those unfamiliar with the words of this tefillah for finding lost items can now easily access a transliterated version (and a translation into English as well , entitled “prayer for lost objects” , and available directly through our website).
 It’s as easy as typing “prayer to help find something you lost” into your search engine of choice.
 So, though times and locales have changed, we have the same answer as our ancestors so far as it comes to shedding light on what’s lost: How to find something you lost?
 With prayer – the prayer for lost things.